 However, The Tale of Genji has since been viewed as a learning tool.
 The story shows the consequences of emotions.
 When the characters focus on their earthly needs and succumb to these emotions they in effect, suffer deeply.
 Moreover, it is not until someone releases these needs and emotions, they can truly reach enlightenment.
 It was an interesting read.
-Some of the characters actions would be unthinkable today, which makes the book even more fascinating.
-It feels like Shikabu drew her reader's a map if what needed to be changed in society.
+Some characters' actions would be unthinkable today, which makes the book even more fascinating.
+It feels like Shikabu drew her reader's a map of what needed to be changed in society.

 She spent time with this student for weeks, slowly bringing back his self-esteem.
-She focused on helping him to look at the situation from a different historical standpoint.
+Not only that, but she focused on helping him to look at the situation from a different historical standpoint.
 He began to understand that the events unfolding right then would pave the way for his children and their children.
 This helped him to be able to put the traumatic episode behind him and move on.

-Interestingly, Daly, like Shikabu, felt her religion's archaic system of beliefs had a negative impact on how women were viewed.
+Interestingly, Daly, like Shikabu, felt her religion's archaic system of beliefs had a negative impact on how society viewed women.
 She was certain that God was an important part of everyday life.
-However, she felt as if God as the "all-powerful" male figure was detrimental to the rights.
-She often referred to this Male God, as "The supreme phallus In the sky."
+However, she felt as if God as the “all-powerful” male figure was detrimental to the rights.
+She often referred to this Male God, as “The supreme phallus in the sky.”

 Daly maintained that God's dualistic image of a vengeful father and an all-loving fatherly figure paved the way to bad intentions.
 According to Daly, “God's plan is often a front for men's plans and a cover for inadequacy, ignorance, and evil” (1976).
 She speculated that this image allowed people, to feel like they could justly hate, and discriminate against others, not living as the vengeful God mandates.
 In fact, they even presumed, she felt there was an implied, moral obligation, to do these things, out of “love” for their fellow man.

-Daly suspected a society which considered it an honor to refer to God as a male accepted woman as inferior to men.
-Furthermore, Daly proposed, God should be a verb, not a noun.
+Daly suspected a society that considered it an honor to refer to God as male accepted women as inferior to men.
+Furthermore, Daly proposed, that God should be a verb, not a noun.
 She went on to say that God had stolen the identity of the faithful people, willing to blindly follow.
 In addition, she concluded, God dangled salvation over the faithful's head, while promoting hate, fear, and guilt.
-She demanded for women to stand up for themselves and use their anger to spread the word of a sexless God.
+She demanded women stand up for themselves and use their anger to spread the word of a sexless God.

 The major difference between these women is the way they went about getting their information out.
 Murasaki was meek and timid.
-She lived a righteous life in which anger was not permitted.
-Daly fueled woman’s anger so that woman everywhere could be heard.
+She lived a righteous life and did not allow herself to become angry.
+Daly fueled women’s anger so that women everywhere could be heard.
 In addition, although they both believed in a sexless god, the similarity between the religions ends there.

 Murasaki was a Buddhist.
-She was certain that one must meet their karmic goal.
-If the goal wasn't met, the reincarnation cycle would repeat again, and again, until destiny was achieved.
+She was certain that one must meet one's own karmic goals.
+If the goal wasn't met, the reincarnation cycle would repeat until it was, only then would a person experience their destiny.
 Only after achieving one's destiny could enlightenment occur.
 Daly was a post-Christian, who lived by the doctrines of Christianity, minus the aforementioned beliefs she held.

 © 2019 Lisa Chronister